The Dangers of Asbestos Exposure

 Asbestos-related lung cancer

 Mesothelioma is a rare form of cancer which affects the lining around the lower digestive tract and the lining of the lungs.
-Mesothelioma is particularly related to asbestos exposure.
-Mesothelioma is almost always fatal when it is discovered.
+It is particularly related to asbestos exposure and is almost always fatal.

 Pleural thickening is in most cases a problem that occurs from heavy exposure to asbestos.
 The disease thickens and swells the lung’s lining.
 As it gets worse the lung begins to squeeze which consequently causes shortness of breath and discomfort.

+The best way to avoid asbestos exposure is to know where it is and don’t disturb it.
 The UKATA Asbestos Awareness is a training course designed to give you the relevant knowledge of the dangers of asbestos.
 It will also teach you and how to avoid it.
-With the information gained from the course, you will be able to avoid disturbing asbestos.
+With the information gained from the course, you will, therefore, be able to avoid disturbing asbestos.
 You will also be able to implement the relevant safety procedures if you come into unwanted contact with it.

 Hazardous Substances on a Construction Site